TheGameCreators/FPS-Creator-Classic/README.md

 Getting Started
 ---------------

-In addition to the complete source code, we have also made available the complete product and latest update for your convenience.
+In addition to the complete source code, we have also made available the complete product and the latest update for your convenience.
 The serial code to install the product is 00V1121132404bc0.

 FPS Creator Classic=fstore.thegamecreators.com/FPSCreatorClassic/FPSCreatorClassic-00V1121132404bc0.exe

 FPS Creator Classic Update V120=fstore.thegamecreators.com/FPSCreatorClassic/FPSCreatorClassic-Update-V120.exe

+NOTE: For all provided links, copy the URL address into your browser to download the file.

 Free Model Packs
 ----------------